Joe Sugden: Storylines

 Joe meets divorcee Kate Hughes (Sally Knyvette), and her two teenage children, Rachel (Glenda McKay) and Mark Hughes (Craig McKay).
 Initially Kate and Joe argue after he shoots her dog for bothering his sheep but they eventually fall in love.
 Joe proposes, but with Mark and Rachel opposed and wanting Kate to reconcile with their father, David (Martyn Whitby), Joe becomes worried.
 They do marry and Kate's children eventually come round to their mother's new marriage.
 Kate accidentally runs over Pete Whiteley – a married man who had had an affair with Rachel – whilst drunk, killing him.
 She is jailed for two years, but released after a year.
 Joe and Kate attempt to make their marriage work, but Kate ultimately feels too big a distance has grown between them, so tells Joe the marriage is over and returns to Sheffield.
 Rachel and Mark decide to stay and Joe forms a closer relationship with them.
 Joe later has a controversial relationship with Pete's widow, Lynn, but suspects her main motive is to upset Rachel, so breaks things off.
 He also becomes attracted to Kim Tate (Claire King), but she remains faithful to husband Frank, and the two ultimately remain just good friends, even after Kim and Frank separate.

 Joe and Mark argue over a vacuum cleaner that needs returning so Mark goes to the Whiteley Farm when a large section of an Eastern European Airjet comes down, knocking down a wall which falls on Mark, killing him.
 Joe, his mother, Annie, and her new husband, Leonard Kempinski (Bernard Archard), are also hit when another part of the plane hits his car.
 Joe breaks a leg, Annie is left comatose and Leonard is killed.
 When Joe learns of Mark's death, he becomes very depressed and blames himself.
 Vic Windsor later finds Joe with a shotgun, contemplating suicide.
 Jack is eventually able to talk him out of it.

 After Joe saves Dave Glover (Ian Kelsey) from being run over by a car, Jack and Rachel persuade him to go to spend time with Annie in Spain.
 The following year, news reaches Emmerdale that Joe has died in a car crash.
 Annie and Amos Brearly (Ronald Magill) return to the village for his funeral.

+In February 2026, Robert finds the old Emmerdale Farm stone in Annie's field and mentions to Aaron Dingle that Joe touched that stone many times over the years.